forquare/hashbang0.com/content/post/2010-06-02-can-apple-see-a-time-when-they-no-longer-produce-the-mac.md

 In January Apple announced the iPad, and in [less than 60 days it has sold 2,000,000][2] of them!

-I've just been watching some of the videos from the D8 conference and Steve Jobs was asked this questions by Walk Mossberg:
+I've just been watching some of the videos from the D8 conference and Steve Jobs was asked this questions by Walt Mossberg:
 > “Is the tablet going to eventually replace the PC?”
 This was Steve's reply:
 > “PC's are going to be like trucks, they're still going to be around, they're still going to have a lot of value.
 But they're going to be used by one out of X people.
 And this transformation is going to make some people uneasy, people from the PC world like you and me, it's going to make us uneasy because the PC has taken us a long way, it's brilliant.
 And we like to talk about the post-PC era, but when it really starts to happen, I think it's uncomfortable for a lot of people.
 And because it's change, and a** lot of vested interests are going to change** and it's going different.”